Enabling users with incentives

 Split roles and capabilities

 Create roles based on data access and roles based on capabilities.
 This enables you to customize user access many ways without needing to create new roles.
-For more information about separating roles and access to capabilities, see Role-based data management best practices.
+For more information about separating roles and access to capabilities, see Managing data based on role.